Constants of motion in gravitational self-force theory: Corrections to the separatrix curve

 Expanding in terms of $\hat{E}^{\star}(\hat{L}) = \hat{E}^{\star}_{(0)}(\hat{L})+\varepsilon \, \hat{E}^{\star}_{(1)}(\hat{L})$, we then find

-The final method comes from working in the fixed constants gauge, rather than the fixed frequencies gauge used throughout this work.
-Recall that in this gauge, our numerical $(p,e)$ data grid is instead geodesically-linked to $(\hat{E},\hat{L})$, i.e., $\hat{P}_A(\pi_B, \epsilon) = \hat{P}_{A(0)}(\pi_B)$.
-Then we can compute
+The final method comes from working in the fixed-constants gauge, rather than the fixed-frequencies gauge used throughout this work.
+Recall that in this gauge, our numerical $(p,e)$ data grid is instead geodesically linked to $(\hat{E},\hat{L})$---i.e., $\hat{P}_A(\pi_B, \epsilon) = \hat{P}_{A(0)}(\pi_B)$.
+Then, we can compute

 with the first-order correction given by Eq.~\eqref{eq:Omega1}.
 Inserting Eq.~\eqref{eq:ESepofL} into the expression above, and demanding that $\hat{\Omega}_r$ vanishes on the separatrix, we then find